Why Time Savings Are a Big Deal for Student Housing Teams

 These all-in-one complexes save time thats usually spent commuting from one location to the next, just to get a work-out in or perhaps see a movie.

-Ask any student and they will probably tell you the same – when it comes to life as a student the idea of ‘saving time’ between heaps of classes, part-time jobs and social commitments – it’s the underrated advantage.
+Ask any student and they will probably tell you the same – when it comes to life as a student the idea of ‘saving time’ between heaps of classes, part-time jobs and social commitments – it’s the underrated advantage!

-Mixed-use student housing developments are reshaping college towns, blending living, learning, and leisure spaces into one connected community.
+Facility style student housing developments are reshaping college towns, blending living, learning, and leisure spaces into one connected community.

 Three major forces are driving this shift: